reezy24/happy_bird/README.md

 - loops and conditional control structures
 - error handling

-## Feature 1 – gameplay
+## Feature 1 – Gameplay
 The first feature is the simple gameplay mechanic of jumping.
 Jumping allows the player to avoid the pipes and stay alive.
 The variables would be the actual bird, the bird’s height, and the pipes.
 The game would loop 60 times a second to simulate 60 fps gameplay, which is the standard for most if not all modern titles across all platforms.
 We would use conditional control structures to check if the height of the bird is within the gap that the pipes create.
 If the bird does not clear the pipe, end the game.

-## Feature 2 – score counter
+## Feature 2 – Score Counter
 This feature will keep track of how many pipes the player has cleared so far into the game.
 It will have a single variable which is the amount of pipes cleared.
-Each loop the game will check to see if the horizontal position of the bird matches or is greater to the next pipe.
-If the bird clears it, one point will be added to the score.
+Each loop the game will check to see if the horizontal position of the bird is greater than the upcoming pipe.
+If the bird clears it completely, one point will be added to the score.

-## Feature 3 – leaderboard
+## Feature 3 – Leaderboard
 This feature will store previous scores so the player can see a history of who has played and what they have scored.
-This will hold both player names and player scores as variables.
+This will hold both player names and player scores in a hash.

 # User Interaction and Experience

 The user will learn how to interact with the application via the start screen of the game.
 The game will display “Press Space to start flapping!” which should give the player enough information on how the game works.

-The user will use the space bar to play the game, and press space according the state of the game on the screen.
+The user will use the space bar to jump, and jump according to where the pipes are on the screen.
 At the same time, their score will be visible in the bottom right corner.
 From the main menu or at the end of the game they will be able to access the leaderboard.

 Should the game encounter an error, this will be communicated to the player with the cause where possible.
 They will have the option to restart the game.